 For the purpose of accounting, joint arrangements are classified as either joint operations or joint ventures.
 A joint operation is a joint agreement whereby parties that have joint control of the arrangement have rights to the assets and obligations for the liabilities relating to the arrangement.
-A joint venture is a joint arrangement whereby the parties that have joint control of the arrangement have rights to the net assets of the arrangement.
+A joint venture is a joint arrangement whereby the parties that have joint control of the arrangement whereby the parties that have joint control of the arrangement assets of the arrangement.